 If you’re into the outdoors, North Mayo is a paradise waiting to be explored.
 With miles and miles of mixed terrain – rugged mountains, cliff walks, charming looped walks and opportunities to indulge in sport, you’ll never be stuck for something to do.
-Here in the Mayo North office, we have put together a list for you of seven free outdoor activities to enjoy in North Mayo, to make your holiday, short break or weekend off more enjoyable and interesting!
+Here in Mayo North Tourism, we have put together a list for you of seven free outdoor activities to enjoy in North Mayo, to make your holiday, short break or weekend off more enjoyable and interesting!

 1. Hiking and mountain Climbing – A great free outdoor activity to enjoy!

 With lots of mountain ranges to explore, you’ll be spoilt for choice for locations in North Mayo.
 The most popular would be the Ox Mountains in either Attymass or Bonniconlon, or the Nephin Begs, a short drive from Lahardane.

 There are many hills and mountains in the Bonniconlon and Tubbercurry areas for the mountain climber enthusiast to conquer, such as the Windy gap centred around the beautiful lake of Lough Talt, towards the town of Tubbercurry.